tushar-c/tushar-c.github.io/_posts/2018-6-18-What-is-Machine-Learning-and-why-should-you-bother-understanding.md

 The methods we use for dealing with data and extracting insight are formally called 'Algorithms'.
 The term describes a set of computational steps that are executed to map (_convert_) an input to an output.
 Before we go on to other things, we have to make a key distinction here.

-While traditional algorithms ( **such as sorting numbers, searching for a specific entry, and many more**) act throught 'hard-coded' rules ( **i.e. , if event X is true, do action Y, else do action Z**), machine learning differs in that the algorithms 'learn' the rules by themselves, we just provide the data.
+While traditional algorithms ( **such as sorting numbers, searching for a specific entry, and many more**) act through 'hard-coded' rules ( **i.e. , if event X is true, do action Y, else do action Z**), machine learning differs in that the algorithms 'learn' the rules by themselves, we just provide the data.

 This is a key point, and one that often causes images of robots becoming our gods occur in our mind.
 To attempt an informal one line explanation to this 'learning' (**better ones will be presented in further posts**), the algorithms are penalized for making mistakes and rewarded ( **or not penalized at all**) for being correct.
 This penalization occurs formally through a correct defined error function (**do not be scared if you don't know what this means, we will understand all of this in time**), which the algorithm aims to minimize ( **make as low as possible as we train for longer periods of time** ).